At a Glance

 (410) 356-9272

-Located north of the City of Baltimore, Loch Raven Reservoir is one of three city-owned reservoirs supplying drinking water to the city and surrounding counties.
-The reservoir was formed in 1914 by damming the Big Gunpowder Falls, a major tributary river of the Chesapeake Bay.
-The watershed lands surrounding Loch Raven, covering 1,600 acres, are managed in partnership with the MD Department of Natural Resources as a Cooperative Wildlife Management Area (CWMA) and are open to the public for archery hunting (deer), hiking, horseback riding, nature photography, boating, fishing, and bird watching.
-Management practices are aimed at protecting the watershed and the reservoir.
+The watershed lands surrounding Loch Raven, covering 8,000 acres, are owned by the City of Baltimore and are managed in partnership with the MD Department of Natural Resources as a Cooperative Wildlife Management Area (CWMA).
+The watershed lands are open to the public for archery hunting (deer), hiking, horseback riding, nature photography, boating, fishing, and bird watching.
+Although these recreational opportunities are allowed, management practices are aimed primarily at protecting the watershed and the quality of drinking water in the reservoir.
+There are few visitor amenities; for example, no public restrooms.

 There are numerous foot-trails and old fire roads surrounding the reservoir.
 The Trail Map provided at the link at left was prepared by local resident Phil Manger and is available on his website in a jpg version.
 There is a separate link at left for the City of Baltimore’s Mountain Biking Trail Map.
+Heads-up: most of the old fire roads and the foot-trails are not being actively maintained and many are unmarked and may be challenging to follow.
+We recommend using a navigation app such as AllTrails; the free basic version can be downloaded to a smartphone and allows real-time navigation using satellite-based GPS.

 Birdlife: